UPDATE April 10, 2018: After selling out a week after its initial release, Domino’s has announced its vegan cheese is back in stock.

 While Domino’s is outside Broadsheet’s normal purview, the fast food chain’s decision to add vegan cheese to its menu did pique our interest.
 Especially given cheese is often the only thing standing in the way of some people’s decision to go vegan.

-“Australia, we heard you,” the company announced in a Facebook post, which has already clocked up 59,000 views, 2,200 comments and nearly 500 shares.
+“Australia, we heard you,” the company announced in a Facebook post.

 In an official statement, Domino’s Australia and New Zealand CEO Nick Knight said he was “blown away” by the number of survey responses and enthusiasm for the product in general.